macteo/macteo.it/_drafts/2019-04-03-ecg-data-points.md

 excerpt_separator: <!--more-->
 ---

-After my beloved Apple Watch gained the ECG feature I've taken few electrocardiograms.
+After my beloved Apple Watch gained the ECG feature last week, I've taken few electrocardiograms to better understand the feature and, why not, check if there are sign of .
 One of the thing I noticed is that I need to securely strap the watch to my wrist in order to take effective measurements.